csc-training/elements-of-hpc/README.md

-# elements-of-hpc
-Elements of high-performance computing online course
+# Elements of high-performance computing

+General level introduction to high-performance computing

+Work in progress